illyayurchanka/personal_web_page/README.md

 # About

 This page is a sandbox to realize my ideas and experiment with WASM.
-Additionaly I am learning CSS and HTML.
+Additionaly I am learning CSS, HTML and AstroJS.

 # Status